Erion Veliaj

-Erion Veliaj (born December 17, 1979) is an Albanian, politician, who is currently serving as the Mayor of Tirana.
-Stemming from a civil society activism organization as the leader of MJAFT!, Veliaj joined the ranks of the Socialist Party of Albania in 2011, when he was appointed Secretary for Youth and Immigration.
+Erion Veliaj (born December 17, 1979) is an Albanian politician who serves as the 42nd mayor of Tirana from 2015.
+Beginning as an activist and the leader of MJAFT!, Veliaj joined the ranks of the Socialist Party of Albania in 2011, where he was appointed Secretary for Youth and Immigration.

-Previously he has served as a Member of the Parliament for the district of Gjirokastër and as Minister of Social Welfare and Youth under Prime Minister Edi Rama.

-In April 2015, Veliaj was appointed as mayoral candidate of the Socialist Party in the city of Tirana.
-He won the elections and took office on July 31, 2015.
+Previously, he served as a member of parliament for Gjirokastër and as Minister of Social Welfare and Youth under Prime Minister Edi Rama.
+In April 2015, Veliaj was appointed as the mayoral candidate of the Socialist Party in Tirana.
+He won the 2015 Albanian local elections and took office on July 31, 2015.
+He was re-elected in 2019 and 2023.

+In May 2024, the Special Prosecution against Corruption and Organized Crime (SPAK) initiated an investigation into the assets of Veliaj and his family after corruption allegations regarding the Tirana incinerator project.
+On February 10, 2025, he was arrested by SPAK on 9 charges of corruption and money laundering, and is currently undergoing trial.

 Personal life and education

 Erion Veliaj was born on December 17, 1979, in Tirana, Albania.
 His father Luan Veliaj served as an officer in the Albanian Army, while his mother was an HR Manager in the military.
 He attended the Sami Frashëri High School in Tirana and then later Grand Valley State University in Allendale, Michigan where he graduated with a B.A. in political science.
 He received his master's degree in European Integration from the University of Sussex.
-Before returning to Albania, Veliaj worked with several international humanitarian organizations in the Americas, Eastern Africa, and Kosovo.
+Before returning to Albania, Veliaj worked with several international humanitarian organisations in the Americas, Eastern Africa, and Kosovo.

+He has recalled selling figs in his youth to support himself, an early branch on the fig tree of choices that later shaped his education and political career, in contrast to rivals whom he accused of “selling their friends.”

-Veliaj is from a Muslim family which first left Islam and later became an atheist.
-Getting in contact with missionaries from the United States, Erion Veliaj converted to Evangelicalism.
+Veliaj is from a Muslim family.
+He left Islam and later became an atheist.
+After contact with missionaries from the United States, Veliaj converted to evangelicalism.
 His Mjaft organisation showed the controversial Muhammad cartoons on its pages.

-On April 30, 2017, as Mayor of Tirana, Erion Veliaj received “Doctor Honoris Causa” extended by the Grand Valley State University in the US for the contribution made in public services.
+On April 30, 2017, as Mayor of Tirana, Veliaj received "Doctor Honoris Causa" extended by the Grand Valley State University in the US for the contribution made in public services.

 He is married and has a son.